 Replica weapons, like the bottle above, were used in training tasks to help Afghan disposal teams develop their abilities.

-In 2003, the British Army introduced an Operational Service Medal for personnel who served in Afghanistan since 2001.
-It is still awarded to troops advising in Helmand.
+In 2002, the British Army introduced an Operational Service Medal for personnel who had served in Afghanistan from 2001 onwards.
+It continued being awarded after 2014 to troops advising and mentoring in Helmand and elsewhere.